Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 If someone was not vaccinated between ages 9-12, vaccination is approved through age 26 for everyone and for some people who are 27-45 years old.

-However, cancer survivors, other children with weakened immune systems, and people ages 15-26 require 3 doses.
+However, those with weakened immune systems and people ages 15-26 require 3 doses.

 More than 200 types of HPV exist.
 Of those, 40 types are easily spread through sexual contact, including vaginal, anal, or oral sex or finger-to-genital contact.
 Direct sexual contact of the skin and mucous membrane causes the virus to transfer from an infected person to a partner.

 An infected person can still pass HPV to other people even if the infected person’s immune system eventually clears the infection.
 The other person’s immune system may not be able to.
 People who do not have symptoms of HPV can spread HPV to another person and symptoms may develop in that person.

 The Centers for Disease Control and Prevention (CDC) estimates that 80% of sexually active women and more than 90% of sexually active men will become infected with HPV– half with a high-risk or cancer-causing type of HPV.
 About half of the population (both males and females) are currently infected with HPV (42.5% of females aged 14-59, 53.8% females aged 20-24, 52-69% of males aged 18-70).

 Because HPV is associated with sexual activity, there are a number of myths about the infection, how it is spread, and the effects of the vaccine itself.

 Ask your child’s primary care provider about getting the vaccine or contact the local health department.